 Research Impact Competition

 The Research Impact Competition showcases research from across all of the University's research themes to an audience of external stakeholders, staff and students.
-One researcher is selected from each school and institute to compete in the competition, presenting their research in just five minutes using only one PowerPoint slide.
+One researcher is selected from each school and institute to compete in the competition, presenting their research in just five minutes using a single PowerPoint slide.

 The 2018 Research Impact Competition resulted in joint competition winners with Dr Emma George from the School of Science and Health and Dr Mike Armour from the NICM Health Research Institute sharing the podium.
 Their winning presentations were as follows:

-- Active Breed: tackling men's health through rugby league – Emma George
+- Dr Emma George - Active Breed: tackling men's health through rugby league

-- The problem of period pain – Mike Armour
+- Dr Mike Armour - The problem of period pain

 Both Emma and Mike received $5000 towards their research.